 Sometimes, an initially successful surgery to relieve GERD can fail for a variety of reasons.
 A failed GERD procedure can cause serious symptoms and should be evaluated by a gastroenterologist with experience in GERD revision procedures.

 - Severe and/or recurring heartburn

 - Voice changes

 - Recurring sinus infections

 Find Relief Today

-Whether it’s an ongoing struggle with reflux, trouble swallowing or any other esophageal disease, the Center for Esophageal Diseases at Baylor University Medical Center at Dallas can help.
+Whether it’s an ongoing struggle with reflux, trouble swallowing or any other esophageal disease, the Center for Esophageal Diseases at Baylor University Medical Center can help.
 Call 1.844.BSW.DOCS (1.844.279.3627) for a referral to a gastroenterologist who specializes in esophageal disorders or

 find one online.